-Depression is common among those who experience uncommon situations on their day to day.
+Depression is common among those who experience unexpected situations on their day to day.
 We invite you to read this article to find out how to solve this problem.

 What is depression?

-It is a disease that affects the mood, the way to think, and self-esteem.
+It is a disease that affects the mood, the way we think, and our self-esteem.

 It produces several symptoms:

-- Psychic: changes of appetite, anxiety and insomnia, apathy, inability to experience pleasure, excessive guilt, bad mood, etc.
+- Psychic: appetite changes, anxiety and insomnia, apathy, inability to experience pleasure, excessive guilt, bad mood, etc.

 - Physical: Episodes of respiratory, digestive, and/or hormonal alterations, pain, night sweating, fatigue, tiredness, etc.

 When we suffer depression, our entire metabolism is affected by the brain.
-Serotonin and norepinephrine are not produced in the amounts that are necessary for our body and our mood loses its balance.
+Our body does not produce enough serotonin and norepinephrine and our mood loses its balance.

 Usual form of depression

 Each one of us go through periods in which we may feel sad or unhappy.
-But when the situation is prolonged in time, it may be pointing out to the fact that we are suffering from depression.
+But when the situation lasts for a long time, it may be pointing out to the fact that we are suffering from depression.